talesmousinho/openai-assistant-file-search/README.md

 ## Learn More

-To learn more about Next.js, take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [OpenAI Documentation](https://platform.openai.com/docs/assistants/overview) - learn how to use the OpenAI Assistant API.
+- [OpenAI Documentation](https://platform.openai.com/docs/assistants/overview) - learn how to use the OpenAI Assistants API.

 ## Not for production